 but perhaps the incident in fact had never occurred at all.

 It behooves us, in order to accurately judge Herndonís veracity and reliability concerning Lincoln, to consider not only what Herndon wrote but also the nature of his relationship with Lincoln during their twenty years of working together.

 Herndon described the office he shared with Lincoln as "a dull, dry place so far as pleasurable or interesting incidents are concerned."7/ He was offended by Lincolnís indulgence of his sonsí behavior in the office,8/ and his disdain for and contention with Lincolnís wife are well known.9/ The latter circumstance may have been restrained during Lincoln's lifetime, but it nevertheless had a chilling effect on the relationship between the partners.
 Herndon was never invited to the Lincoln home, either in Springfield or in Washington.
 When the Lincolns held their first Christmas dinner at the White House, Herndon was not among the old friends from Illinois and Kentucky whom the Lincolns invited.
 Lincoln's law partner of twenty years was never afforded the prestige of a visit to the Presidential mansion.
-In fact, once Lincoln left Springfield, Herndon, as he himself later wrote, never saw him again.10/
+Herndon later wrote that, once Lincoln left Springfield, the two never saw each other again.10/